developer88/choose_photo/README.md

 ## Tests

-I wrote only one feature to complete Tournament process - only this part can be tricky.
+I wrote only one feature to complete the Tournament process - only this part can be tricky.
 So, to run specs do:

     cucumber